Skip to content

 Example:

-# First time: Creates notification
+# First time: Creates event thread + first event

 create_notification(